Enroll in Credit Repair & Financial Coaching TODAY

 - However, other types of paid and unpaid collection accounts can remain on your credit report for up to 7 years

-- BEFORE SENDING YOUR PAYMENT Request a "pay to delete" agreement IN WRITING from the collection agency to ensure that the account will be removed, otherwise it can remain on your credit report for up to 7 years
+- BEFORE SENDING YOUR PAYMENT FOR A NON-MEDICAL COLLECTION ACCOUNT Request a "pay to delete" agreement IN WRITING from the collection agency to ensure that the account will be removed, otherwise it can remain on your credit report for up to 7 years

 - Accounts can be deleted from your credit report if they aren't being reported in compliance with federal and state consumer laws